dennisbartol/Typescript-Summary/README.md

 # Further Learning
 To deepen your understanding of TypeScript, consider exploring the following resources:
-1. Official TypeScript Documentation: TypeScript Handbook - https://www.typescriptlang.org/docs/handbook/intro.html
+1.	<b>Official TypeScript Documentation:</b> TypeScript Handbook - https://www.typescriptlang.org/docs/handbook/intro.html
-2. Online Courses: Platforms like Udemy, Coursera, and Pluralsight offer comprehensive TypeScript courses.
+2.	<b>Online Courses:</b> Platforms like Udemy, Coursera, and Pluralsight offer comprehensive TypeScript courses.
-3. Practice Projects: Build small projects using TypeScript to apply your knowledge and improve your skills.
+3.	<b>Practice Projects:</b> Build small projects using TypeScript to apply your knowledge and improve your skills.
-4. Community Forums: Join TypeScript communities on platforms like Stack Overflow, Reddit, and Discord to ask questions and learn from others.
+4.	<b>Community Forums:</b> Join TypeScript communities on platforms like Stack Overflow, Reddit, and Discord to ask questions and learn from others.